dwyl/phase-three/douro.md

-Why couldn't I just be _born_ into the [**1%**](https://en.wikipedia.org/wiki/Distribution_of_wealth#Wealth_inequality) instead of having to work **20 years** to get there? ⏳
+Why couldn't I just be _born_ into the [**1%**](https://en.wikipedia.org/wiki/Distribution_of_wealth#Wealth_inequality) instead of having to work **20 years** to get there? 🤷‍♂️

-I intend to _fix_ that for my children by buying them a farm they can grow up on.
+I intend to _fix_ that for my children by buying them a farm they can grow up on. 🧑‍🌾

 All joking aside,
-having river (or beach) access land is what I always wanted as a child.
+having river (or beach) access land is what I always wanted as a child. 💭

+The STEM, creativity
+and _life_ skills learning opportunities of living on land are _significantly_ greater than living in a city. 🧑‍🔬

-In 20 years time I want to look back on today and thank myself for investing this effort.
+In 20 years time I want to look back on today and thank myself for investing this effort. ⏳

 i.e. _not_ have regrets!

 # What?